 The Commission finds the methodology employed to calculate the Public Staff's recommended original cost rate base of (\$282,207) to be reasonable, appropriate, and supported by the evidence, and is approved for use in this proceeding.
+The Commission declines to adopt Red Bird's proposed change to its usual practice of determining rate base at the time of a transfer proceeding.
+Red Bird's current proposal is unlikely to yield significant new documentation related to plant investment since the prior general rate case and would unnecessarily complicate the future general rate case in which Red Bird proposes to establish rate base.

-The evidence for this finding of fact is contained in the Application, the testimony of Public Staff witness Franklin, and the rebuttal testimony of Company witness Cox.
+The evidence supporting this finding of fact is contained in the verified Application, the testimony of Public Staff witness Franklin, and the rebuttal testimony of Red Bird witness Cox.